Khatchig Babikian: Khatchig Babikian Fund

 The Khatchig Babikian Fund was created in January 2007 by the five daughters of the late Khatchig Babikian (1925–1999).
 The fund honors the memory of Mr. Babikian, a philanthropist, attorney, former member of the Lebanese Parliament (1957–1999), cabinet minister successively of Administrative Reform, Health, Tourism, Information, and Justice in the Lebanon government, and former chairman of the executive council of the Armenian Catholicosate of Cilicia — Antelias, Lebanon.

 The fund is to contribute to the welfare of Lebanese Armenians in particular, and Armenians in general.
 It was the will of Babikian to establish such a charitable fund to benefit Armenians in humanitarian, educational and cultural projects.
+In addition to the donation to St. Stephen’s, the Babikian Fund has made large donations to Beirut’s St. Joseph University and the American University of Beirut, providing scholarships for needy students.